 Rather than jetting off abroad, it's worth looking into keeping it more local and going for a 'staycation' instead.

-There are so many great places to visit on this fair isle (we're four countries in one, right?) so you've got plenty to choose from.
-You could consider a city break, or something super chilled like a cottage in the countryside for you and your friends.
+There are so many great places to visit on this fair isle (we're four countries in one, after all) so you've got plenty to choose from.
+You could consider a city break, or something super chilled like a cottage in the countryside with your friends.